DiontreBaker/PiDAR/README.md

 Navigate to the sweep file, then run the pressscan.py function in the same folder.
 That call is path-dependent, and it's visible in the pressscan.py code.
 Press the button on the mount to initialize the program.
 When the button activates the pressscan.py code, the LiDAR begins collecting data, saving it in bundles of 100 rows as a .csv file.
 The program adds an integer onto the end of the name sweep.csv if it alreay exists.
 Press the button a second time to stop the program.

 ## Test Results
-The code works perfectly.
 The program is able to operate normally and performs the intended task.
-As mentionned in the test procedure, When the button in the mount is pressed, it activates the pressscan.py code, and the LiDAR begins collecting data, saving it in bundles of 100 rows as a .csv file.
-This file can be exported and put in use.
+A code (pressscan.py) starts upon booting (by editing /etc/rc.local) which, when the button on the mount is pressed, calls on another program (scantest.py) to run a scan with the LiDAR, which saves data iteratively as a .csv file.
+This file includes angle and distance, and can be exported.

 ## Discussion
 ### Design